DRL-Based Spectrum Sharing for RIS-Aided Local High-Quality Wireless Networks: Introduction

 \subsubsection{RIS-aided networks}

 RISs are emerging as an energy-efficient approach to enhance spectral efficiency and QoS in future wireless networks.
-By adaptively configuring the phase of reflected signals, RISs enable passive beamforming that strengthens desired signals and can suppress interference with low hardware cost and convenient integration into existing infrastructure \cite{di2020smart, chen2021qos,Hashempour1,Hashempour2,hashempour3}.
-In \cite{gao2023qos}, RIS-assisted designs are shown to substantially improve the achievable sum rate in Multiple-Input Single-Output (MISO) and Multiple-Input Multiple-Output (MIMO) systems by jointly optimizing active beamforming and RIS phase shifts, including formulations that explicitly enforce quality of service constraints such as minimum rate requirements.
-Moreover, \cite{guo2020weighted} shows that, by shaping propagation, RISs can create virtual line-of-sight links and partially compensate for blockage and fading effects, which is particularly beneficial in coverage-limited scenarios.
-In \cite{guan2020joint}, RIS-assisted spectrum sharing is investigated by maximizing the secondary user rate subject to a primary user SINR target, via joint optimization of the secondary transmit power and RIS phase shifts.
-In addition, RIS-aided spectrum sensing is proposed to boost the received primary signal strength under severe path loss and fading, thereby improving detection performance for dynamic spectrum access \cite{lin2022intelligent}.
+By adaptively configuring the phase of reflected signals, RISs enable passive beamforming that strengthens desired signals and can suppress interference with low hardware cost and convenient integration into existing infrastructure \cite{ chen2021qos,Hashempour1,hashempour3}.
+Recent RIS-assisted designs have shown that joint optimization of active beamforming, power allocation, and RIS phase shifts can significantly improve the achievable rate of MISO/MIMO systems while satisfying QoS constraints such as minimum-rate or SINR requirements \cite{choi2024wmmse,alqwider2024ris}.
+Moreover, recent studies confirm that RISs can reshape wireless propagation to mitigate blockage, path loss, and fading by creating alternative or virtual LoS links, which is particularly useful in coverage-limited scenarios \cite{nwufo2025ris}.
+RIS-assisted spectrum sharing has also been recently studied in underlay cognitive radio networks, where the secondary network shares licensed spectrum while satisfying primary-network interference constraints \cite{lin2022intelligent,albadarneh2025performance}.
+In addition, RIS-assisted cooperative spectrum sensing has been proposed to enhance primary-signal reception and improve sensing reliability in cognitive radio networks \cite{xu2025drl}.
 However, to the best of our knowledge, the impact of RIS on utility maximization in a multi-VSP ecosystem has not been investigated.